expandedinterface/expandedinterface.github.io/_artifacts/what-is-a-thing.md

 ---
-layout: post2
+layout: artifact
 title: How to interact with a thing?
 subtitle: Thoughts on interfacing with the virtual, a riff on Kosuth’s One and Three Chairs.
 author: Becky Aston
 ---

 Is it porcelain?
 A thing to be picked up?

 ![china-jug](/assets/SingleJug.png){:class="img-responsive"}